 To better understand the one illustration that Darwin included in Origin, it is helpful to picture the finches that he studied on the Galapagos.
 What would this diagram look like if he had illustrated it with species of finch?
 At the bottom of the figure we would see the ancestral finches.
 As the lines diverge and branch out higher in the diagram, new species of finch would appear, leading to the array of modern birds at the top of the picture.
-To better illustrate this idea, work your way through "Darwin's Finches," the interactive animation linked below.
-Additional information about evolutionary descent with modification can be found in the An Origin of Species link from PBS found in the Experiment! section under Resources.evolution, Darwin changed the way both scientists and the public view the origin of species.
+To better illustrate this idea, work your way through "Darwin's Finches," the interactive animation linked below.evolution, Darwin changed the way both scientists and the public view the origin of species.
 There would no longer be a need to interpret the biodiversity of nature as a ladder or scale, with some species better or worse than others due to the details of their size, fur, and teeth or as measured by their intelligence or ancestry.
 All are adapted to their specific environments, even though some might not survive.
 And all, at some level, share a common source of origin.